EJA SENIOR SPECIALIST LAWYER AND ECOSYSTEMS LEAD

 INCORPORATE FIRST NATIONS KNOWLEDGE

 Our new nature laws must truly value and incorporate the rights, knowledge and culture of First Nations people.
-We welcome the government’s proposal to introduce new stand-alone federal cultural heritage legislation but believe the whole framework of our national environmental laws must recognise that, as the ongoing custodians of this land for over 65,000 years, Aboriginal and Torres Strait Islander traditional knowledge is integral to protecting and caring for the environment.
+We welcome the government’s proposal to introduce new stand-alone federal cultural heritage legislation but believe the whole framework of our national environmental laws must recognise that, as the ongoing custodians of this land since time immemorial, Aboriginal and Torres Strait Islander traditional knowledge is integral to protecting and caring for the environment.

 INDEPENDENT EPA & PROPER RESOURCING